Opinions expressed in this commentary are solely those of MRD.

 - full-scale risk assessment of their information systems

-- multifactor authentication for remote access
+- multi-factor authentication for remote access

-- regular cybersecurity awareness training for staff
+- regular cyber security awareness training for staff

 - annual reporting from the CISO to the board of directors

 This is all well-and-good, but for one thing; the CISO appointment.
 This poor sole has unattainable responsibilities for which they'll be sacked when there's a security incident, which will likely be caused by lapses from others.
-See, a CISO can't possibly, constantly oversee actions (e.g. development, operations, and use) of every single person within an organization.
+See, a CISO can't possibly, constantly oversee actions (e.g. development, operations, and use) of every single person within an organisation.
 Security should be equal and great responsible of every single staff member.
-In fact, assigning such responsibility to a single individual would reduce others' sense of having such responsibilities themselves.
+And assigning such responsibility to a single individual would reduce others' sense of having such responsibilities themselves.